-- One early Discworld novel reveals that the First Men of the Disc created by the gods were immensely powerful beings, which took one look at their situation and lost their tempers.
+- One early Discworld novel reveals that the First Men of the Disc created by the gods were immensely powerful beings, which took one look at their situation including their sucky gods and lost their tempers.
 After the resulting mayhem, men were re-created a good deal smaller.

 Live Action Tv

 - Stargate's Alterans, an ancient human subspecies predating Cro-Magnon.
-They are indistinguishable from homo sapiens outwardly, technically have much greater genetic diversity on account of longer existence and wider distribution but so few are left in the visible universe that it is almost a mute point.
+They are indistinguishable from homo sapiens outwardly, technically have much greater genetic diversity on account of longer existence and wider distribution but so few are left in the visible universe that it is almost a moot point, and most of them Ascended thousands of years ago.
 The Stargate builders among them left behind a lot of technology that only works when used by people with their genes though.